Divine Masterplan For Life

 3) Removal

-eception of Holy Eucharist, Confession, Prayer, Fasting, Good works.
+Reception of Holy Eucharist, Confession, Prayer, Fasting,

-c.
 Mortal Sin

 1) Cause